ossobv/asterisklint/README.rst

                             as argument.
 Suppress error classes using ALINT_IGNORE. dialplan-show         Show dialplan like Asterisk does with CLI command "dialplan show".
 Takes 'extensions.conf' as argument.
+      func_odbc-check       Do sanity checks on func_odbc.conf.
+Takes 'func_odbc.conf' as argument.
+Suppress error classes
+                            using ALINT_IGNORE.
+      ident-scan            Report similarly named contexts, labels and variables.
+                            Takes 'extensions.conf' as argument.
+All parse errors are suppressed.
       modules-show          Show which modules, apps and functions are used by the dialplan.
 Takes 'extensions.conf' as argument.